acrolinx/app-sdk-js/README.md

 Please have a look at the corresponding [live demo](https://acrolinx.github.io/app-sdk-js/examples/text-extraction/).
 Please note that this app does not do much when not loaded inside of an Acrolinx Sidebar.

+## App Icon

+The app icon needs to be named by convention "acrolinx-app-icon.svg" and must put next to the app html file ([example](./docs/examples/text-extraction)).

 ## Demo Projects